By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 What Are the Symptoms of Low Androgens?

-In men, the symptoms of low androgens (hypoandrogenism) may be easy for your doctor to find.
-However, they’re not as obvious in women.
+Low androgen (hypoandrogenism) symptoms may be easy for your doctor to find in men.
+However, they’re not as evident in women.

 Common symptoms include changes in sex drive and mood.
 But, the research isn’t absolute.
 Unfortunately, research has mainly focused on hyperandrogenism (high androgens).